Flamelet Connection to Turbulence Kinetic Energy Dissipation Rate

-The goal here is to establish useful connections of Reynolds-averaged Navier-Stokes (RANS) and large-eddy simulation (LES) frameworks.
-The formulation developed here becomes a candidate for relating the resolved scale of RANS or LES to the subgrid scale for the flamelet.
-For the LES, we especially aim for detached-eddy simulations where, like RANS, resolutions of turbulence kinetic energy $k$ and turbulence kinetic energy dissipation rate $\epsilon$ are determined to describe the flow below the filtered length scale.
+The formulation here does not input scalar dissipation rate or progress variable into the subgrid flamelet model and does not use a probability density function but rather provides an alternative coupling procedure with a differing foundation.
+For LES, we especially aim for detached-eddy simulations where, like RANS, resolutions of turbulence kinetic energy $k$ and turbulence kinetic energy dissipation rate $\epsilon$ are determined to describe the flow below the filtered length scale.
+The coupling for the mechanical constraints established here is conditionally formulated on the ability of the RANS or LES code to quantify $\epsilon$.